-In order to maximize paid course sign ups, it's important that you think about how you'll follow up with people before you run the event!
+In order to maximize paid course sign ups, it's important that you think about how you'll follow up with people before you run the webinar!

 A standard approach is to follow up with a series of emails.
-If you offered a replay of the event, be sure to email everyone who registered for the event and let them know how to access the replay.
+If you offered a replay of the webinar, be sure to email everyone who registered for the webinar and let them know how to access the replay.

 As the deadline to sign up for your paid course approaches, consider sending a reminder email highlighting the benefits of your course.
 This email can go out to everyone who signed up for your webinar but did not sign up for the paid course.
 Or, you can get a bit fancy and craft one version of this email for people who attended but did not sign up for your course, and a second version for people who signed up for the webinar but did not attend.